What is Hubert H. Humphrey Fellowship?

 In order to apply for the Humphrey program, the applicant will follow the steps below:

 - Online application form: The application form becomes available when the program is announced.
-The program announcement will become available on our embassy’s website.

 *Attach letters of recommendation from two people who can attest to your academic and professional abilities.